sretundijr/final-capstone/README.md

 Authorization was handled using Auth0.
 This presented some challenges at first, but after initial setup and understanding the api I felt this was the best choice.
 Auth lock was used which embedded the auth login form into the app.
 Call back redirects and routing were handled using next/Router.

+Component testing was done with enzyme and jest.
+Each component received basic rendering tests.
+Several components were tested in more depth, these components were typically the stateful top level classses.
+Testing is not complete and there will be more tests to come to bring the coverage levels up.
+As this app moves from MVP scope testing will ensure existing components are still working correctly.
+Testing will continue while the app remains in the current MVP scope.